joelself/nom/README.md

 **nom++** is an extension of **nom** that allows you to create parsing [methods](http://stackoverflow.com/questions/155609/difference-between-a-method-and-a-function).
 The goal is for method-making macros have parity with the function-making macros that are already in **nom**.

+### Phase 1 of method macros was released as part of **nom** 1.2.0!
+You can now create parsing structs and have a place to store the results of your parse other than global variables!

 ## Features

 Here are the current and planned features, with their status: